tropylium/coral_doctor/README.md

 Probit Regression** and **Logistic Regression** to predict coral bleaching levels with **~75% accuracy**.

 We had some issues implementing other classification algorithms,such as a Gradient-Boosted Tree.
 We might have been overfitting our data because of a smaller dataset or because the dataset had a low amount of features.
 The dataset we used was limited, as the other larger data sets were private.
+In the future, we would look into analyzing a much larger dataset with more features, so we can target a higher accuracy but avoid overfitting.

 ## Contributors